blokadaorg/blokada/docs/issue_template.md

 - Use search to check if your issue has not been reported already
 - Having a problem with a particular app?
 Maybe we know already, check http://go.blokada.org/issue_app
 - Blokada not working at all?
 Maybe your device has known issues, check http://go.blokada.org/issue_device
 - Reporting a bug?
-Your title must answer a question "What does not work for you?" (examples: "Blokada randomly closes after few days", or, "Some icons are not visible in landscape orientation").
+Your title must answer a question "What does not work for you?" (example: "Blokada randomly closes after few days", but not, "It doesn't work").
 Also make sure you follow the rest of the template and provide complete information.
 - Requesting a feature?
-Your title must be a full sentence starting with "I want" (examples: "I want a widget for turning filtering on/off", or, "I want Tasker support").
+Your title must be a full sentence starting with "I want" (example: "I want a widget for turning filtering on/off", but not, "Tasker support").
 You can skip the rest of the template.

 -->